 Fudgy, dense, moist, and decadent describes these Gluten-Free Vegan Black Bean Brownies!
 Black beans are the secret trick to making super fudgy brownies that are also dairy-free and refined sugar-free.
 The perfect snack or dessert on any occasion.

 Gluten-Free Vegan Black Bean Brownies!
 Dark, rich, moist, decadent, and fudgy.
-I didn’t think it was possible to make such a divine creation until I made these.
-You would NEVER know the secret ingredient is black beans!
+I didn't think it was possible to taste something sinfully delicious made from beans.
 All you can taste is chocolaty goodness, and guess what?!
 The only chocolate that is in this brownie is 2 teaspoons of cocoa powder and the chocolate chips!
-Everything else is Carob and beans!
-This is a dense but moist and fudgy brownie and within one bite and I swear you will swoon.
+Everything else is Carob and beans proving that you'd never tell the difference.

 DID YOU KNOW THAT BLACK BEANS ARE AN EXCELLENT SOURCE OF PLANT-BASED PROTEIN?